Skip to content

 Screens

-Files screen
+Files Screen

-DATE – allows you to scroll down to the selected date.
+DATE scrolls directly to the selected date.

-REFRESH – refreshes the list.
+REFRESH updates the list.

 Path Screen